 JA Mortram: Helena, Every Day is a Morning After

 Jim Mortram is a British social documentary photographer and writer, based in Dereham, Norfolk in the East of England.
-This exhibition portrays the life of a young girl in small town inertia, co-curated by Grant Scott (head of Photography at Oxford Brookes).
+This exhibition portrays the life of a young girl, living in a small town.
+It is co-curated by Grant Scott (head of Photography at Oxford Brookes).

-Jim Mortram's ongoing project, Small Town Inertia, records the lives of a number of disadvantaged and marginalised people living near to his home, in order to tell stories, he believes are under-reported.
+Jim Mortram's ongoing project, Small Town Inertia, records the lives of a number of disadvantaged and marginalised people living near to his home, in order to tell stories that he believes are under-reported.